ShlokVFX/100-days-cuda/Day 19/Notes.md

 - A **relative tolerance check** (`1e-3`) ensures the results from both methods are close enough before comparing performance.
 If the results are similar, the speedup of the custom kernel over cuBLAS is printed.

-## Results and Conclusion

-### Benchmark Results

-- **Custom Kernel:** After benchmarking the custom kernel for sum reduction over multiple iterations, the performance was measured at **14.48 GFLOPS**.
-- **cuBLAS:** cuBLAS measured at **13.32 GFLOPS** for the same task.
-- **Speedup:** The custom kernel showed a **8.72% speedup** over cuBLAS in this case.

-### Conclusion

-While cuBLAS is highly optimized for a wide variety of operations, our **custom kernel** for sum reduction was able to outperform it by a slight margin, as it is highly specialized for this task.
-The custom kernel's performance is boosted by using shared memory and parallel reduction techniques, while cuBLAS incurs some overhead due to its general-purpose design.

-The performance comparison was done using **GPU timing events**, ensuring the measurements are accurate and not influenced by CPU-side timing inaccuracies.
-This method of benchmarking ensures that both implementations are tested under similar conditions, providing a fair performance comparison.

-For larger or more complex operations, cuBLAS would likely outperform the custom kernel due to its highly optimized, parallelized routines for large-scale linear algebra tasks.